Results 1 to 5 of 5

 03-25-2012, 19:09 #4

 If you are LE you can buy a gun not on the CA approved list for work...just saying.
 I grew up in the SF Bay Area, and have lived most of my life there.
 Go there and experience it yourself, you can't get unbiased (one way or another) opinions on places to live (especially in CA), nature of the beast.

 Rent can be high, but depends on where you want to live.
 Same goes for housing, though now would be a decent time to enter the housing market, if you aren't looking to flip said house any time soon.
-And you're coming from NYC, prices aren't going to scare you out here...Beware the man of one book. ~ St. Thomas Aquinas
+And you're coming from NYC, prices aren't going to scare you out here...“The fringes of their deserts were strewn with broken faiths.”

 03-27-2012, 18:29 #5

 Thanks, all.
 I appreciate the insights.
 "Art for Homeless"..that's quiet funny.
 Having lived in NYC all my life, I am accustomed to some homelessness and high cost of living.